 Now, is there a guarantee that the value of the home will go up and you’ll earn equity?

-Before we wrap this article up… you may have the question of whether you HAVE TO buy the house at the end of the rental term.
+As we wrap up this article, you may be wondering if buying the house at the end of the rental term is mandatory.

 If you’re looking to get more info about our local Florida Rent To Own Homes Program… simply give us a phone call at (786) 904-1444 or fill out the form on this website to see our current LIST OF AVAILABLE RENT TO OWN HOMES here >>